Simplify your financial life by setting up account notifications.

 Before enrolling, ask yourself the following:

-- Which accounts do I want to receive alerts for (i.e. – checking, savings, credit cards)?
+- Which accounts do I want to receive notifications for (i.e. – checking, savings, credit cards)?

 - What type of transactions do I want to be alerted for?

-- How often do I want to receive alerts?
+- How often do I want to receive notifications?

 Once you’ve answered these questions, you’re ready to start managing your money more completely.

-What types of alerts can I enroll in?
+What types of notifications can I enroll in?

 Here are a few commonly used notifications that may work for you: